Cult Campaign of Equalizer

 Sathya Sai Baba (d.
 2011)

 Moreno, alias Equalizer, launched the notorious website called saisathyasai.com.
-This features many attacks against critics of his guru Sathya Sai Baba (died 2011).
+This featured many attacks against critics of his guru Sathya Sai Baba (died 2011).
 Most of these critics were ex-devotees of the guru, disillusioned people who complained about strongly alleged misdemeanours that are now well known.
-Moreno treated the allegations of sexual abuse as crimes of dishonesty.
+Moreno treated the significant testimonies of sexual abuse as crimes of dishonesty.
 He resorted to a scenario of Pro-Sai versus Anti-Sai, the latter being depicted as aberrant in his denunciations.

 In 2008-9, Moreno undertook a separate blog cycle against me at blogspot.com.
 He duplicated numerous hostile items appearing on his website.
 This was after I had protested more than once against the misrepresentations he furthered.
 He claimed to “expose” me in his hate campaign.
 Very aggressively, he called his blogspot cycle Kevin Shepherd Exposed.
 There were 27 entries.

 The contents of that hostility are not reasoned critiques but attack blogs composed in an excessive style of invective.
 The Moreno (Equalizer) attacks include misconceptions, distortions, and libels.
-Despite my continued repudiation of his attacks and my protests at defamation, Moreno has not deleted his aggressive blogspot cycle, evidently hoping to maintain his deceptions.
+Despite my continued repudiation of his attacks and my protests at defamation, Moreno did not delete his aggressive blogspot cycle, evidently hoping to maintain his deceptions.

-On the present blog, I will counter a number of his distortions and defamations.
+On this site, I will counter a number of his distortions and defamations.
 This is a supplement to my existing web protests, e.g., Internet Terrorist.